Futurama: Animation

-Futurama is produced by The Curiosity Company and 20th Century Fox Television (which is credited as 30th Century Fox Television) with the animation being done by Rough Draft Studios.
-The studio would receive the completed script of an episode and create a storyboard consisting of more than 100 drawings.
+Futurama is animated by Rough Draft Studios in Glendale, California and South Korea.
+The American studio would receive the completed script of an episode and create a storyboard consisting of more than 100 drawings.
 It would then produce a pencil-drawn animatic with 1,000 frames.
-Rough Draft's sister studio in South Korea would render the 30,000-frame finished episode.
+Rough Draft's sister studio in Korea would render the 30,000-frame finished episode.

 In addition to traditional cartoon drawing, Rough Draft Studios often used CGI for fast or complex shots, such as the movement of spaceships, explosions, nebulae, large crowds, and snow scenes.
 The opening sequence was entirely rendered in CGI.
 The CGI was rendered at 24 frames per second (as opposed to hand-drawn often done at 12 frames per second) and the lack of artifacts made the animation appear very smooth and fluid.
 CGI characters looked slightly different due to spatially "cheating" hand-drawn characters by drawing slightly out of proportion or off-perspective features to emphasize traits of the face or body, improving legibility of an expression.
 PowerAnimator and Maya were used to draw the comic-like CGI whilst Toonz was used for digital ink and paint and compositing.

-The series began high-definition production in season 6, with Bender's Big Score.
+The series began high-definition production in season 5, with Bender's Big Score.
 The opening sequence was re-rendered and scaled to adapt to the show's transition to 16:9 widescreen format.

 For the final episode of season 6, Futurama was completely reanimated in three different styles: the first segment of the episode features black-and-white Fleischer- and Walter Lantz-style animation, the second was drawn in the style of a low-resolution video game, and the final segment was in the style of Japanese anime.

+Beginning with season 8, Digital eMation also handles the overseas animation along with Rough Draft Korea.